Mycotoxins and Acne: Can Mould Contamination In Coffee, Chocolate and Beer Damage Your Skin?

 In this study, scientists fed rats either ochratoxin A, or OTA combined with vitamin E, vitamin A and vitamin C. The nutrients totally negated the oxidative stress.
 Likewise, this study discovered that catechin antioxidants from tea blunted the harm from mycotoxins nicely.

 Coffee, for example, is statistically second for mould contamination, yet is also the average American’s single biggest antioxidant source.
-Antioxidants more widely were found to be protective in this study, and in this study and this study, tomatoes and liquorice protected against the glutathione depletion caused by ingesting mycotoxins.
+In this study and this study, both tomatoes and liquorice protected against the glutathione depletion caused by ingesting mycotoxins.

 The lowdown on mycotoxin contaminated foods